Maumagnaguagno/HyperTensioN/README.md

 ruby examples/basic/pb1.jshop.rb
 ```

-One can compile and execute in a single command with ``run``, the system compile as ``rb`` and load the generated files.
+One can compile and execute in a single command with ``run``, the system compile as ``rb`` and evaluate the generated source from memory.
-Activate debug mode with ``debug`` to pass the debug flag to the problem and show explored paths instead of only the planning result.
+Activate the ``debug`` flag to the problem to see explored branches during planning.

 ```Shell
 ruby Hype.rb examples/basic/basic.jshop examples/basic/pb1.jshop run